 For instance, if your household income is $50,000, you can qualify for this exemption if the cheapest plans available to you cost more than $4,080 per year or $340 per month.
 For this calculation, the IRS uses your modified adjusted gross income (MAGI).
 If you have dependents who also file a tax return, you have to add their MAGI’s to this number.

 How to Apply for an Affordability Exemption

 You can apply for this exemption through the marketplace.
 There is one form for states with a federally facilitated marketplace.
-Moreover, there is another application for residents of California, Colorado, District of Columbia, Idaho, Maryland, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington.
+Moreover, there is another application for California, Colorado, District of Columbia, Idaho, Maryland, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington.

 These two forms request very similar information.
 In addition to basic information about you and your family, you need to provide details about your income.
 That includes wages from your job, retirement plan payments, rent from investment properties, alimony, and taxable social security income.
 Then, you get to list some deductions such as IRA contributions, alimony that you pay to an ex, and student loan interest.

 You also have to answer questions about pregnancy, tobacco use, and citizenship status.
 Finally, you have to include the prices of plans from your employer or the marketplace.
 If you applied for coverage through the marketplace, you need to include your notice of eligibility.
 That should include details on tax credits for which you are eligible.
 Finally, you need proof of insurance plan costs—screenshots w.